 Afshordi has research plans in case the statistical significance of his signal increases.
 He wants to improve his model of black-hole mergers, and run a numerical simulation to support the analytical estimate of what the echoes should look like.
 The next step would then be to better understand the underlying theory of space-time that could give rise to such a behaviour of the black-hole horizon.
 Cosmologists would also want to look much more closely at the implications of this new explanation for dark energy.

 Afshordi is aware just how speculative it is to alter general relativity so drastically.
 But he’s a rebel with a mission: ‘I want to encourage people to keep an open mind and not to dismiss ideas because they don’t match their preconceived notions.’
-With LIGO exposing the workings of the Universe in ways never before studied, a lot of preconceived notions may soon be set aside.Make a donation
+With LIGO exposing the workings of the Universe in ways never before studied, a lot of preconceived notions may soon be set aside.Support Aeon: make a one-off donation